 Tank Mates To Avoid

-Firemouth cichlids can be aggressive towards smaller freshwater fish.
+Firemouth cichlids is aggressive towards smaller freshwater fish.
 Tiny schooling fish such as tetras and rasboras should not be kept alongside firemouths since they could end up becoming their dinner.
-Shrimp or freshwater snails are unsuitable companions for these cichlids because they usually munch on them without warning.
+Shrimp or freshwater snails are unsuitable companions for these cichlids because they munch on them without warning.
 There are also more aggressive species that would be a bad choice.
 Here are a few bad tank mates:

 - Jaguar Cichlids